Cduan2024/Gpbraid/explanation.md

        return a*M*b;
        end;

-   The first part gives the usual inner product between a and b
+   The first part gives the usual inner product between a and b, they are orthogonal to each other if the output is equal to 0.

        CheckOrthoSpace:=function(W,w,k,b)
        local base,ortho,product,vec;